Hastings, L. Jane (1928-2024)

 Architectural Practice

-Following her service and travels abroad, Hastings returned to Seattle and worked with architect Robert McDaniel in 1957-1958, with Leo A. Daly Architects & Engineers 1957-1958, and in 1956-1957 with James Chiarelli (1908-1990), Architect, whose projects included the Seattle Opera House and the Burke Museum on the University of Washington campus.
+Following her service and travels abroad, Hastings returned to Seattle and worked with architect Robert McDaniel in 1957-1958, with Leo A. Daly Architects & Engineers 1957-1958, and in 1956-1957 with James Chiarelli (1908-1990), whose projects included the Seattle Opera House and the Burke Museum on the University of Washington campus.
 She began her independent practice in 1959, working part-time with the firm of Tucker & Shields Architects as she pursued her own work on new residences and remodels, small offices, and apartment structures.

 Beginning in 1961 she practiced as L. Jane Hastings, Architect in an office in Seattle’s University District.
-There she employed other notable women architects including Carolyn Geise and Cynthia Richardson -- each of whom went on to establish her own independent practice.
-Seeking a large jail project, Hastings partnered with Carolyn Geise, Elaine Day LaTourelle, Lottie Eskilsson, and others to forge an all-woman team, "Architecta," comprising women with skills in architecture, engineering, landscape architecture, and interior design.
+There she employed other notable women architects including Carolyn Geise and Cynthia Richardson, each of whom went on to establish her own independent practice.
+Seeking a large jail project, Hastings partnered with Geise, Elaine Day LaTourelle, Lottie Eskilsson, and others to forge an all-woman team, "Architecta," comprising women with skills in architecture, engineering, landscape architecture, and interior design.
 Although their proposals got positive response, they didn’t win the sought-after projects.

-Hastings later noted that her firms employed a number of women but also men, notable among them Rick Sundberg (later a founding partner of the Seattle-based Olson Sundberg firm), and her former student Norman Millar (later professor and director of Woodbury School of Architecture, in Los Angeles).
+Hastings later noted that her firms employed a number of women but also men, notable among them Rick Sundberg (later a founding partner of the Seattle-based Olson Sundberg firm), and her former student Norman Millar (later professor and director of Woodbury School of Architecture in Los Angeles).

 For a time, Hastings shared office space with architect Arne Bystrom (b.
 1927) near the original REI store on Seattle’s Capitol Hill.
 The Hastings Group, Architects operated from 1974 through 1995 in streetfront offices at 1516 E Olive Way, producing designs for more than 500 residential projects as well as church additions, small commercial projects, university buildings, airport alterations at Sea-Tac, I-90 bridge/tunnel facilities, and other bridge work, and historic restoration of a Tulalip Indian tribal building in 1976.

 In 1979, the Hastings firm oversaw the restoration of the historic structure on the University of Washington campus originally built for the Alaska-Yukon-Pacific Exposition and variously known as the Women’s Building, Johnson Annex B, and Imogen Cunningham Hall.
 In 1983, she teamed with structural engineer Victor O. Gray, landscape architect Richard Haag (b.
-1923), and sculptor George Tsutakawa (1910-1997) to design the Flaming Geyser Bridge for King County Department of Public Works, constructed several years later at Flaming Geyser Recreation Area and recipient of several national awards in concrete construction and in bridge design.
+1923), and sculptor George Tsutakawa (1910-1997) to design the Flaming Geyser Bridge for King County Department of Public Works, constructed several years later at Flaming Geyser Recreation Area and recipient of several national awards in concrete construction and bridge design.

 Homes of the Month and Other Accolades